-- (c) the protection order is necessary or desirable to protect the aggrieved from domestic violence. - (2) In deciding whether a protection order is necessary or desirable to protect the aggrieved from domestic violence- - (a) the court must consider- - (i) the principles mentioned in section 4; and - (ii) if an intervention order has previously been made against the respondent and the respondent has failed to comply with the order-the respondent's failure to comply with the order; and - (iii) the respondent's criminal history and domestic violence history filed in or given to the court under section 36A; and - (b) if an intervention order has previously been made against the respondent and the respondent has complied with the order-the court may consider the respondent's compliance with the order. - (3) However, the court must not refuse to make a protection order merely because the respondent has complied with an intervention order previously made against the respondent.
+- (c) the protection order is necessary or desirable to protect the aggrieved from domestic violence. - (2) In deciding whether a protection order is necessary or desirable to protect the aggrieved from domestic violence- - (a) the court must consider- - (i) the principles mentioned in section 4; and - (ii) if an intervention order or a diversion order has previously been made against the respondent and the respondent has failed to comply with the order-the respondent's failure to comply with the order; and - (iii) the respondent's criminal history and domestic violence history filed in or given to the court under section 36A; and - (b) if an intervention order or a diversion order has previously been made against the respondent and the respondent has complied with the order-the court may consider the respondent's compliance with the order. - (3) However, the court must not refuse to make a protection order merely because the respondent has complied with an intervention order or a diversion order previously made against the respondent.

-- (4) If an application for a protection order names more than 1 respondent, the court may make a domestic violence order or domestic violence orders naming 1, some or all of the respondents, as the court considers appropriate. - (5) This section applies subject to section 41G.
+- (4) If an application for a protection order names more than 1 respondent, the court may make a domestic violence order or domestic violence orders naming 1, some or all of the respondents, as the court considers appropriate. - (5) If the court decides to make a protection order against the respondent, the court must consider the appropriate period for which the order is to continue in force.